wikimedia/integration-zuul/doc/source/admin/tenants.rst

 A project may appear in more than one tenant; this may be useful if you wish to use common job definitions across multiple tenants.

+Actions normally available to the Zuul operator only can be performed by specific users on Zuul's REST API, if admin rules are listed for the tenant.
+Admin rules are also defined in the tenant configuration file.

 The tenant configuration file is specified by the :attr:`scheduler.tenant_config` setting in ``zuul.conf``.
-It is a YAML file which, like other Zuul configuration files, is a list of configuration objects, though only one type of object is supported:
+It is a YAML file which, like other Zuul configuration files, is a list of configuration objects, though only two types of objects are supported:
-``tenant``.
+``tenant`` and ``admin-rule``.

 Alternatively the :attr:`scheduler.tenant_config_script`
 can be the path to an executable that will be executed and its stdout